 How much money do sales managers make?

 The amount of money you can make depends on your industry, what you’re selling, and the type of company you work for.
 If you’re in a high revenue or profit industry like software as a service (SaaS), tech, or healthcare, you can make six figures.
 If you work for a public sector or nonprofit organization, you should expect to earn a bit less.

 Great sales managers use the best tools to measure and evaluate performance.
-For instance, customer relationship management (CRM) systems like Freshsales allow you to create reports that tell you how your team is performing against sales goals.
+For example, customer relationship management (CRM) systems like Freshsales allow you to create reports that tell you how your team is performing against sales goals.
 It also has a built-in phone with call recording to help you evaluate and give feedback on sales calls.
 Try these features with a 21-day free trial today.